mzusin/stripes-maker/README.md

 Node.js stripe pattern generator and maker.
 It can create multi-line static and animated SVG stripe patterns.

 ## How to use

-1. First, install the module using npm:

-    `npm install stripes-maker`
+1. Install the module using npm: `npm install stripes-maker`

-    Or using Yarn:

-    `yarn add stripes-maker`

 2. Edit **stripes.config.js** file.
 3. Run `npm start`
 4. The output SVG file will be located in the **'./out/'** folder.